JuddH99/JuddH99/README.md

 - 👋 Hi, I’m @JuddH99
 - 👀 I’m interested in ... learning to code
 - 🌱 I’m currently learning ...
-C++
+Powershell
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... juddh1983@gmail.com